azlabsjs/ngx-components/projects/azlabs/ngx-smart-form/README.md

 Smart form component is an angular component that abstract native platform form element configuration and create operations using javascript object.
 The module also makes use of angular services injector to provide mechanism for loading and building javascript form objects.

+**Note** The library is still under development, therefore the API is subject to change.
+Please consult this documentation for each version release to stay up-to-date with latest changes.

 ## Dependencies

 | @azlabsjs/ngx-smart-form | @azlabsjs/smart-form-core | @azlabsjs/ngx-intl-tel-input | Angular |